mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 {{% tutorial-image "images/projects/cme-and-layout/creating-visual-diagram-node-from-existing.png" %}}

 Similarly we can can select entities on canvas and click the 📦 button.
-This creates dialogs, which asks user to insert name of to be created visual model.
+This creates dialog, which asks user to insert name of to be created visual model.
 The selected entities are removed from the canvas, put into the new visual model and in the current visual model, the visual diagram node referencing the newly created visual model is created.